 The act of writing content for another business or website where you are featured as a guest author in order to attract traffic and boost authority with inbound links.
 The nature of guest posting has changed many times in the past.
 Prior to Matt Cutts 2014 denunciation of the practice it was commonplace to share content and links without regard to quality but now only the best content and an organic relationship should be considered.

 As with many SEO tasks, guest posting can be done in a “Black Hat” or unethical manner but if done correctly can be a great tool for digital marketing.
 Avoid spam bloggers and do not allow low-quality content to be shared on your site.

 Heading tags (H1-H6) separate content into sections, based on importance, with H1 being the most important and H6 being the least important.
 Headline tags should be used naturally and should incorporate your target keywords where relevant, as doing so may provide a small SEO benefit.

-A popular keyword with high search volume that is usually difficult to rank for.
-Also known as: Head Keyword, Short-Tail
+A popular keyword with high search volume that is usually difficult to rank for. ‘car’ or ‘automobile’ would be examples of head terms as opposed to ‘longtail keywords’ like ‘2022 Nissan Rogue’.

 The process of discovering any relevant topics, subjects, and terms searchers enter into search engines, as well as the volume and competition level of those terms.
 This practice is made possible by a variety of free and paid tools.